Before You Go

-Deadlines for receipt of completed packets by the International Center:
+Receipt of completed packets by the International Center

-It is recommended that travelers submit packets early to allow additional time for internal deadlines.
-Please understand this process requires participation on the part of the traveler, department/division and college that is authorizing the trip - therefore, we encourage travelers to start early!
-Please see the Cal Poly International Center Flowchart.
+It is recommended that travelers submit applications early to allow additional time for internal deadlines as this process requires participation on the part of the traveler, and the department/division and college that is authorizing the trip.

-This is a compilation of Cal Poly & CSU requirements, planning best practices, and resources to assist in travel planning — subject to change without notice.
+The following is a compilation of Cal Poly & CSU requirements, planning best practices, and resources to assist in travel planning — subject to change without notice.

 - Determine if you will be traveling to a "High Hazard Country/Region."

-- All approved student travel registrations will incur a $200 fee starting with trips that depart January 1, 2018 or later.
 The fee is non-refundable after the seven (7) calendar day grace period.
 If the departure date is less than 3 weeks from when the student registration is completed, then there is no grace period and the student fee will be assessed the date the student registration is completed.
-The fee will appear on your student account page on your Cal Poly Portal.
+The fee will appear on your student account page on your My Cal Poly Portal.